crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

 The collection contains a parser for the windows firewall logs and a scenario to detect port scan.

-To install the collection from an admin powershell prompt run  `cscli.exe collections install crowdsecurity/windows-firewall`
+To install the collection from an administrator powershell prompt, run  `cscli.exe collections install crowdsecurity/windows-firewall`

 You will also need to enable the windows firewall logging.
 You can use the official Microsoft documentation available [here](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-firewall/configure-the-windows-firewall-log).